-Women represent no less than 82% of the company’s population; this proportion has always been very high, but in the past it has not been reflected amongst the organisation’s higher echelons.
+Women make up for an impressive 81.7% of our workforce, distributed in all areas of the company, particularly in operational roles; a proportion that has always been very high, but which historically has not been fully reflected in top positions.
 The top management therefore thought long and hard about this, and decided to introduce training programmes and awareness-raising to encourage equal opportunities and career development amongst its female staff.
 In particular, it cooperates with Work Wide Women, an organisation which supports businesses by providing diversity management solutions.

 Permanent employment contracts continued to predominate during 2020, with a prevalence of part-time, typical not only of the catering and facility management sectors but also in companies with mainly female workforces.

 This covers a variety of issues - leaving aside the gender issues discussed above - which are united by their underlying social value in relation to access to work.
 With regard to the origins of our employees, it should be noted that 9.2% of Camst Group employees are of a different nationality from the country in which they work.